Hebilicious/dom-snapshot-nuxt/README.md

 ```

 - The restoration will work after a navigation and a hard reload, like hitting the refresh button or navigating to another site and coming back.
+- The restore function will run when the route path is matched
+- The hard reload feature works with the sessionStorage
-- The captured data must be serialized with `JSON.stringify`
+- The captured data must be serializable with `JSON.stringify` for the sessionStorage.
-- The captured data is kept in memory, so don't capture too much data.
+- The captured data is kept in memory for the client side routing.
-- If the data is too large, the session storage won't work.
+- Browser ession storage is limited, so don't use something too large.

 ## 📦 Contributing